Mysterio-O/life-drop-client/README.md

   - Add blog with image upload & rich text editor
 - **Messages:**
   - View unread messages, mark as read, delete
+- **Emergency Request** Can see emergency requests information and can accept or reject the request

 ---